 How much do nannies/domestic helpers earn in the United Arab Emirates?
-Here’s a recent survey conducted by a Dubai start-up firm that shares important details especially to those who have plans of working as a helper abroad.
+Here’s a survey conducted by a Dubai start-up firm that shares important details especially to those who have plans of working as a helper abroad.

 Recently, we featured the winners of the UAE’s Best Nanny Awards 2017.
 Amazingly, the top three winners are all from the Philippines, while two Filipina nannies received special mention awards.
 The contest was brought to us by Rise, a start-up firm based in Dubai.

 UAE Nanny Survey: Average Salaries and Benefits of Nannies in the UAE